Research from the Center for the Study of Social Policy suggests that the following Community Conditions nurture strong families:

 Socioeconomic Inequality & Poverty

 The federal stimulus and unemployment funds decreased poverty for one year.
-Unlike income inequality from previous recessions, there has been an increase in wages stemming from the Covid-19 pandemic, but researchers are still digging into the data to see how this will impact the wealth gap.
+Unlike income inequality from previous recessions, there has been an increase in wages stemming from the Covid-19 pandemic, but the end of pandemic-era policies have driven the poverty rate up.

 federal tax credit graph for single parents with tow kids